pwrdwnsys/gmc-faq/README.md

 #### Can I deploy nano drills to different drill sites at the same time?

 You can deploy your nano drills to one site at a time - they are deployed as a single group to a drill site.
 The more drills in the deployment, the more resources that are brought back each time.

+#### I am not getting tile XP from the nano drills!

+You only gain experience points (XP) from tiles drilled/destroyed yourself during a piloted "Drill" mission.
+The automated nano drills do not gather XP - only gold, tile materials, and items.

 ### Unlocking Crew